ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 min_batch_size` and `len(X) <= max_batch_size`, where `X` is the set of reports
 in the batch.

-### Anti-replay {#anti-replay}

-Using a client-provided report multiple times within a single batch, or using the same report in multiple batches, may allow a server to learn information about the client's measurement, violating the privacy goal of DAP.
-To prevent such replay attacks, this specification requires the aggregators to detect and filter out replayed reports.

-To detect replay attacks, each aggregator keeps track of the set of report IDs pertaining to reports that were previously aggregated for a given task.
-If the leader receives a report from a client whose report ID is in this set, it either ignores it or aborts the upload sub-protocol as described in
-{{upload-flow}}.
-A Helper who receives an encrypted input share whose report ID is in this set rejects the report as described in
-{{early-input-share-validation}}.

-[OPEN ISSUE: This has the potential to require aggregators to store report ID sets indefinitely.
-See issue#180.]

-A malicious aggregator may attempt to force a replay by replacing the report ID generated by the client with a report ID its peer has not yet seen.
-To prevent this, clients incorporate the report ID into the AAD for HPKE encryption, ensuring that the output share is only recovered if the aggregator is given the correct report ID.
-(See {{upload-request}}.)

-Aggregators prevent the same report from being used in multiple batches (except as required by the protocol) by only responding to valid collect requests, as described in {{batch-validation}}.

 # Operational Considerations {#operational-capabilities}

 The DAP protocol has inherent constraints derived from the tradeoff between